yodobrin/sample-mdw-serverless/README.md

 ```

 In order to create SAS token, you can follow this [document](https://docs.microsoft.com/en-us/azure/cognitive-services/translator/document-translation/create-sas-tokens?tabs=Containers).
-Alternate solution in case you want one scopped credentials that can be used for the entire storage account.
+Alternate solution in case you want one scoped credentials that can be used for the entire storage account.
 This can be created using the portal as well:

-- Click on 'Shared Access Signeture' in the Security + Networking blads:
+- Click on 'Shared Access Signature' in the Security + Networking blads:

 ![blade](./images/blade.png)